 We talk a lot about the fact that your business should use video to promote engagement with your customers.
 But the question is where and how can you use it?
-Great video content can increase time spent on your site, boost customer engagement and help drive business but are you sharing video across your online platforms in an engaging way?
+Including great video content in your marketing strategy can increase time spent on your site, boost customer engagement and help drive business but are you sharing video across your online platforms in an engaging way?

 You don’t need a massive budget to make sure your video is seen by a wide audience.
 Would you believe me if I said just a few hours of filming in your business could get you enough video content to spread across all of your online marketing platforms?
 Here are the platforms and ways you need to be sharing your video.

 Did you know YouTube is the World’s second largest search engine?
 Did you also know that 6 out of 10 people prefer to watch video platforms than live TV?
 The great thing about YouTube is that you can upload for FREE!
 You don’t need to pay out thousands of pounds to get your business seen on TV or heard on the radio.
 Using YouTube gets your business message out there in just minutes.
 With 1.9 billion users and 400 hours of video uploaded every minute you need to make sure that your business is not only featured there but that it’s actually engaging content that people will stick around and watch.

 Over 8 billion videos are watched on Facebook every single day.
 They key to getting your audience to stop scrolling and take a look at your business is to capture their attention.
 Video is a great way of doing just that.
 There are certain actions that you can take on Facebook to get your video seen.
 Whilst your business video may be filmed in a normal ‘landscape’ style format, they can be edited to a square dimension to be more compatible with Facebook.
 Multiple edits can be created from just one film shoot which will enable you to work with a smaller budget.